Darby Crash: The Germs

 Not long after their dismissal from IPS, Jan Paul and Georg Ruthenberg began trying to form a band, inspired by groups like The Runaways and The Stooges.
-Before they settled on the Germs as a band name, they called themselves "Sophistifuck" and the Revlon Spam Queens, but they moved to a shorter name, allegedly because they didn't have enough money to put this on a t-shirt.
+Before they settled on the Germs as a band name, they called themselves Sophistifuck and the Revlon Spam Queens, but they moved to a shorter name, allegedly because they didn't have enough money to put this on a t-shirt.

-After putting out an ad requesting "two untalented girls" who couldn't play their instruments, the two friends were joined by the suitably inexperienced bassist Teresa Marie Ryan, soon to be rechristened Lorna Doom, and drummer Belinda Carlisle, dubbed Dottie Danger, who never played a show with the group due to an extended bout of mononucleosis.
+After putting out a Recycler ad requesting "two untalented girls" who couldn't play their instruments, the two friends were joined by the suitably inexperienced bassist Teresa Marie Ryan, soon to be rechristened Lorna Doom, and drummer Belinda Carlisle, dubbed Dottie Danger, who never played a show with the group due to an extended bout of mononucleosis.
 Carlisle went on to fame and fortune as lead vocalist of The Go-Go's and as an even more successful solo artist.
 She was quickly replaced with Becky Barton (aka Donna Rhia), who played three gigs with the group and recorded with them on their debut single, 1977's "Forming."

 When the Germs initially formed, the only member who was proficient with an instrument was Ruthenberg, who now called himself Pat Smear.
 Beahm initially dubbed himself Bobby Pyn, as he is credited as such on the group's first recording, but he soon jettisoned the moniker in favor of the more overtly menacing Darby Crash, a name which he had initially referred to in the lyrics of the song "Circle One."

-The Germs were captured famously in Penelope Spheeris' 1981 film The Decline of Western Civilization.
+The Germs were captured famously in Penelope Spheeris's 1981 film The Decline of Western Civilization.
 The film features a characteristically hectic and sloppy live show in which Crash, heavily intoxicated and under the influence of several drugs, calls to the audience for beer, stumbles and crawls on the stage and slurs lyrics while members of the audience write on him with permanent markers.

 During an interview in the film, Crash also discusses taking drugs onstage to avoid feeling injuries from fan violence and "creeps out there with grudges."
 The Germs were well known for their violent, chaotic performances, often exacerbated by Crash's drug abuse, which increased steadily over the group's brief lifespan.

 All of this resulted in the band being banned from nearly every rock club in Los Angeles, which they nevertheless managed to avoid by playing under the alias G.I. (standing for "Germs Incognito").
 By the point in which they were filmed for The Decline of Western Civilization, in late 1979, director Spheeris had to rent a soundstage called Cherrywood Studios in California in order for them to play a show outside of the club circuit from which they had been largely blacklisted.